What to Pack for an Adventure Hiking Elopement – The Ultimate Adventure Elopement Hiking Gear List

 Essential Items to Pack for your Winter Hiking Elopement – What to Pack for an Adventure Hiking Elopement

 Our tip when it comes to hand warmers, make sure they’re not expired!
-But for all seriousness, if you’re planning on doing a winter hiking elopement, these are a MUST.
+But in all seriousness, if you’re planning on doing a winter hiking elopement, these are a MUST.
 You’ll be so glad for that little bit of warmth in your pocket when we are not moving.
 If you’re wanting to invest in hand warmers that won’t ever expire, check out Zippo’s.

 Nude Colored Leggings

 For really cold weather, we recommend getting fleece lined nude colored leggings for under a wedding dress.
-You’ll want them to be nude so in pictures they blend in and look like skin.
+You’ll want them to be nude so in pictures, they blend in and look like skin.

 Don’t let the hand warmers do all the work!
 While taking pictures for your hiking elopement, there’s a high chance you’ll be touching your sweetie, and you don’t want your fingers to be icicle, for their sake.
 Anything is better than nothing, but we do recommend getting a waterproof glove if snow is expected for your winter hiking elopement.